doombubbles/old-btd6-helper/README.md

 Old BTD6 Helper
 </h1>

-### A mod that helps you play older versions of BTD6 in offline mode on separate profiles.
+### Play old versions of BTD6 in offline mode on separate profiles.

 ### What this mod **DOES NOT** do:
 - Make any changes to your normal BTD6 Profile